Terms and Conditions of Service for Brackendale Tree Care Limited

 As a company we are adhering to government guidelines regarding our working practice.
 We have implemented additional actions to further ensure the health of our staff and customers these include a COVID-19 risk assessment being completed, in consultation with staff and updated, as necessary.

-• When speaking to customers we will maintain a minimum distance of 2 metres.
+• When speaking to customers we will maintain a minimum distance of 2 metres, where possible.

 • If a customer is self-isolating with symptoms of the coronavirus i.e. a persistent cough or temperature, we would ask them to remain indoors while the work is completed.